User Deletion and Suppression

 If you use this feature to delete data, you can not Replay the deleted data.
 For standard Replay requests, you must wait for any pending deletions to complete, and you cannot submit new deletion requests for the period of time that Segment replays data for you.

-All deletion and suppression actions in Segment are asynchronous and categorized as Regulations.
-Regulations are requests to Segment to control your data flow.
+All deletion and suppression actions in Segment are asynchronous and categorized as Regulations, or requests to Segment to control your data flow.
 You can issue Regulations from:

 With Regulations, you can issue a single request to delete and suppress data about a user by userId.
-Segment scopes Regulations to your workspace (which targets all sources within the workspace), to a specific source, or to a cloud source.
+Segment scopes Regulations to all sources in your workspace.

 The following regulation types are available: